 - Protecting from the moisture

-The various types of the distribution transformer are categorized on the following basis and is shown in the figure below
+The various types of the distribution transformer are categorized on the following basis and are shown in the figure below

 - Mounting location